silicon-mountain/smconf.org/README.md

 ### Testing on your browser

-Open up your browser and type the link: http://localhost:<any-free-port> E.g. http://localhost:8000 .Hayyy!
+Open up your browser and type the link: http://localhost:KKKK , KKKK := <any-free-port> you used above E.g. http://localhost:8000 .Hayyy!
 You should have the website served via HTTP successfully if the website loads locally :+1:.

 ### License